-Egypt insists Qatar meets demands, sanctions to remain
+Egypt ends visa-free entry for Qataris, insists Doha meets demands

 Sisi told Sabah he appreciated what Kuwait's Emir Sheikh Sabah Al-Ahmad Al-Jaber al-Sabah was doing to preserve Arab unity but that Egypt would not let anyone interfere in its affairs and would stand strong against policies that support terrorism, his spokesman Alaa Youssef said in a statement.

-Reporting by Ahmed Aboulenein; Editing by Toby Chopra
+Reporting by Ahmed Aboulenein; Additional reporting by Ali Abdelaty; Editing by Toby Chopra